Close

 • establishment of new low-emission hydrocarbon and hydrogen based industries.

-Once carbon is captured and transported to the proposed hub at the precinct, it will either be stored or used.
-Storage at the precinct would entail carbon being sent via a pipeline to geological storage outside of Darwin.
-There will also be opportunity for industries to utilise carbon captured at Middle Arm to produce other valuable products.
+Once carbon is captured at, or transported to, the proposed hub at the precinct, it will either be stored underground or used to produce other valuable products.

 An example of carbon being utilised, or reused, is using carbon to make urea, a common fertiliser.
 Another example is cement manufacturers developing technologies to inject carbon into their manufacturing process.